 Strasburg is a valley town in the shadow of historic Signal Knob, a mountain peak used by both Union and Confederate soldiers during the Civil War.
 You can learn more about that and the history of the town at the Strasburg Museum.
-Be sure to check out the pottery on display; they are products of an industry from days gone by so prevalent that Strasburg was at one time known as Pot Town.
+Be sure to check out the pottery on display; they are products of an industry from days gone by, that was so dominant, that at one time Strasburg was known as Pot Town.
 To find pottery for purchase visit Bull Run Relics & Collectibles.

-Be sure to The Strasburg Emporium where you can roam 52,000 square feet of antiques and collectibles.
+The Strasburg Emporium is a must stop while visiting, where you can roam 52,000 square feet of antiques and collectibles.
 There are several other businesses in Strasburg that also cater to the antique and thrift store shopper, for the best deals, check out them all!

 In the middle of town you will find Pot Town (there’s that name again) Organics run by Janet and Ron Heishman they offer advice and tools to live a more natural life.
 Weekends from Spring to Fall they host a Farmer’s Market in their alcove.